eaglepointpartners/marketing_mix_modeling/README.md

 ## Incorportating Data

 Please keep this repo free of data, credentials and other secretes (one exception being data accompanying example notebook).
 Instead, the dev container is setup to use an environment variable `MMM_DATA_PATH` to access datasets outside this repo.
 When the dev container gets built, the contents of your local folder will get mounted to `/root/data` within container.
+Try it out with `example/using_data.ipynb`.